a37ai/event-driven-microservices-platform/README.md

 What are the tools used for?

-* Jenkins
-  * Job DSL generates Build & Deploy Jobs for all Microservices
-  * Build & Deploys Microservices
-  * Builds / Starts / Stops Docker Container
+* Docker Registry
-* Nexus
-  * Stores Build Artifacts
+  * Stores Docker container images
 * SonarQube
   * Stores Static Code Analysis Results
 * Kafka / Zookeeper Server